DanielAkhigbe/nba/README.md

 # nba
-Data science and ML project on predicting the NBA season and playoffs data
+Data science and ML project on predicting the NBA season and playoffs data.
+# Developer
+### Daniel Akhigbe
 # Introduction
 The objective of this proect is to predict the 2022-2023 regular season of the NBA, and the outcome of its post season games.